 Writing the stories that can be written.
-A Group B Elective.
+A Newington Elective.

 Have you ever had a wild, whimsical idea for an imaginary world – whacky but wonderful all at once – that you wished you had the time to write into existence?
 Or had a pulsating pearl of wisdom ever prompted you to write with passion and purpose only for time constraints to bring the window of inspiration crashing to a close, leaving your once-dazzling idea beckoning for breathing room?

 If the prospect of writing an uplifting adventure novel, or a punchy graphic, or a collection of short stories, or a biography of a family member with a fascinating story to tell, or a hilariously thought-provoking screenplay, or a series of discerning investigative journalism pieces, or ANY story – fictional or factual (or a blend of both!) – that you feel would form the foundations of a thrilling read, then this is your moment.

 Perhaps time and guidance constraints have been the reasons that your ideas haven’t found their way to fruition.
 This elective will aim to embrace your ideas, harness your inspiration and motivations, equip you with the skills to act on these creatively and critically, and offer you the time, guidance, and space to weave together the great work – whether fiction or non-fiction – you’ve often yearned to write, leaving you with your own book to be proud of.

 - Flair: Find your creative flair when writing in fiction and/or non-fiction

 - Modes: Make sense of the nuances of different writing modes